What Causes Autism?

 • Primitive reflexes and early development could set the stage for how a child’s nervous system grows and responds to the world.

 No single cause explains autism in every person.
-In fact, it may be better to stop searching for the cause and instead think of autism as many different pathways leading to a similar set of traits and behaviours, many of which are found in other diagnoses.
+In fact, it may be better instead think of autism as many different pathways leading to a similar set of traits and behaviours, many of which are found in other conditions and diagnoses.

 Why This Matters